loganwuu/kora/README.md

 #### By Logan Wu

 ## Description
-An app that allows users to post questions for the world to view, and get a chance for experts(or internet trolls) to reply and give them helpful information.
-Answered questions can be filtered out from unanswered ones and answers can be upvoted and downvoted.
-Order of the answers is also arranged according to their number of votes.
-Users can delete individual answers based on the votes.
-Comments can also be inputted to each submitted answer and search function is added to for existing questions.
+An app that allows users to post questions for experts to answer.
+Answered questions can be filtered out from unanswered ones and answers can also be upvoted or downvoted.
+Order of the answers is arranged according to their number of votes (from high to low).
+Users are allowed to delete individual answers.
+Comments can also be added to individual answer.

 ## Setup